 NASA wants Canadian boots on the moon as first step in deep space exploration

-OTTAWA -- The head of the U.S. space agency says he wants to see Canadian astronauts walking on the moon before long, as part of a first step toward the farther reaches of space.
+OTTAWA - The head of the U.S. space agency says he wants to see Canadian astronauts walking on the moon before long, as part of a first step toward exploration of the farther reaches of space.

 The U.S. is seeking broad international support for the next-generation space station it is planning to send into orbit around the moon starting in 2021.